swgee/swgee.github.io/_posts/2024-12-23-pwspraying.md

 ### Conclusion

 To summarize, we created a proxy for the target site using AWS API Gateway and Fireprox.
-We then created match-and-replace rules in Burp Suite to ensure all requests are forwarded to the correct location on the target site.
+We then created match-and-replace rules in Burp Suite to ensure all requests were forwarded to the correct location on the target site.
 Finally, we created a Python script that uses Selenium to automate login attempts and save screenshots of the login results.

 This methodology can be used as a guideline to perform password spraying attacks.
 Every site is different, so the exact implementation of each step will vary and require sufficient testing.
 Thanks for reading, I hope you found this useful or learned something new!